MDGrey33/nutritionAI/README.md

 You can now access the app by going to `http://localhost:8000`.

-You can now access the api documentation by going to `http://localhost:8000/docs`.
+You can now access the api documentation and run swagger tests by going to `http://localhost:8000/docs`.

-find the postman collection in `NutritionAI fastapi.postman_collection.json` in the root directory.
+If you make changes, make sure you run `pytest` with 5 passed tests before you make a pull request.

+If you install new libraries use `pip freeze > requirements.txt `

+If you need help, feel free to ask.

 ## Main Functionality

-The Meal Planner app has the following main functionality:
+The Meal Planner app will have the following main functionality:

 - Allows users to add new personal information, such as their height, weight, and activity level, to create personalized meal plans.
-### Comming soon
+### Coming soon
 - Uses chatgpt to generate meal plans based on user preferences and dietary restrictions.
 - Allows users to generate new meal plans.
 - Allows users to generate recipes for the meals in the plans.